 DO: Reach out in advance.

 Usually, colleges and universities provide housing information about six weeks to a month in advance of you moving on campus.
-So, if you happen to have your future roommate’s contact info, don’t be afraid to send an email or make a phone call.
+So, if you happen to have their contact info, don’t be afraid to send an email or make a phone call before meeting your roommates in person.
 Introduce yourself.
-Ask about their major, where they’re from, some interests etc. Find some common ground.
+Ask about their major, where they’re from, some interests, etc. Find some common ground.

 Don’t: Stalk their social media pages